 Delays And Unforeseen Events:

 You engage Travelrite to book this tour on your behalf and you acknowledge that Travelrite acts as your agent for the purpose of making contracts between you and the various providers of accommodation, transportation and other services that comprise the tour.
 Travelrite may without reference to you provide or make available to you, or may as your agent engage any third party to provide or make available to you, any good or service which Travelrite reasonably believes is necessary for your benefit to maintain the tour itinerary, repatriate you or otherwise accommodate, transport or sustain you in circumstances in which the tour itinerary fails wholly or partly for any reason.
 You appoint Travelrite your attorney for this purpose.
 You agree to pay Travelrite any cost thereof and you indemnify Travelrite in respect of any cost it incurs in this regard.
 Travelrite advises you to obtain travel insurance generally including in respect of the risk that any such good or service may become required.

 How to Book:

-Bookings can be made by sending full names and addresses of intending tour members with a deposit of $800 for the Auto Tour.
+Bookings can be made by sending full names and addresses of intending tour members with a deposit of $1000 for the tour.
 Please send to:

 Travelrite International Pty.
 Ltd.